anonlegionoke/Chat-with-AI-RAG/README.md

 Select the "Quick Chat" mode for simple question-answer interactions without context memory.
 This mode is ideal for straightforward queries.

 ### Memory Chat
-Select the "Chat with Memory" mode for conversations where the AI remembers previous exchanges within the same session.
+Select the "Memory Chat" mode for conversations where the AI remembers previous exchanges within the same session.
 This mode is great for multi-turn conversations.

 ### Contextual Chat (RAG)
 Select the "Contextual Chat" mode to upload documents that provide context for your questions: